 Jest TestsEdit this page

-CodeSandbox has a native integration with Jest Tests for running tests.
+CodeSandbox has a native integration with Jest for running tests.

-detect these test files and show the results in the bottom bar.
+will automatically detect these test files and show the results in the Tests

-In Container Sandboxes you can still use Jest (or whichever test framework you want), but we don't auto-detect these and you'd need to set it up yourself as you normally would.
+Note: In Container sandboxes you can still use Jest (or whichever test framework you want), but we don't auto-detect these and you'd need to set it up yourself as you would locally.

 We show failed tests in two ways: in the test overview and in the code editor itself.